Christian Palestinian Aramaic

-Christian Palestinian Aramaic was a Western Aramaic dialect used by the Melkite Christian community, predominantly of Jewish descent, in Palestine, Transjordan and Sinai between the fifth and thirteenth centuries.
+Christian Palestinian Aramaic was a Western Aramaic dialect that began as a vernacular between the first and third centuries CE, and emerged as a written language used by the Melkite Christian community in Palestine, Transjordan and Sinai between the fifth and thirteenth centuries.
 (Note: This period may be described as Middle Aramaic or Late Aramaic.)
 It is preserved in inscriptions, manuscripts (mostly palimpsests, less papyri in the first period) and amulets.

 All the medieval Western Aramaic dialects are defined by religious community.
-CPA is closely related to its counterparts, Jewish Palestinian Aramaic (JPA) and Samaritan Aramaic (SA).
+CPA is closely related to its counterparts, Jewish Palestinian Aramaic (JPA) and Samaritan Aramaic (SA), but distinguished by its lack of direct borrowing from Hebrew and incorporation of Greek syntax, as well as Old Arabic substrate influence.
 CPA shows a specific vocabulary that is often not paralleled in the adjacent Western Aramaic dialects.

 Name

+No primary source contemporary with its use gives CPA a name as a distinct dialect or language.
+According to Barhebraeus writing in the 13th century, "the people of Damascus and of the mountains of Lebanon and of the rest of Inner Syria" spoke an Aramaic dialect he called al-falasṭīniyya ("the Palestinian") between the 1st and 3rd centuries CE.
+Inscriptions in that area during that time period are classified mostly as Haurani Aramaic and Nabataean Aramaic, and in the 6th century those inscribed in stone are mostly in Greek, though there are several Syriac manuscripts produced by monasteries associated with the Ghassanids.

-No primary source gives CPA a name as a distinct dialect or language; all such names are modern scholarly suggestions.
-Names like "Palestinian Syriac" and "Syro-Palestinian Aramaic" are based on the modified Esṭrangēlā script in which CPA texts are written.
+Modern scholarship uses names like "Palestinian Syriac" and "Syro-Palestinian Aramaic" because of the modified Syriac Esṭrangēlā script in which CPA texts are written.
 Another cause for the association of CPA with Syriac is the fact that in later Rabbinic literature, the term "Syriac" was often used to describe Aramaic in general.
 Egeria, in the account of her pilgrimage to Palestine at the end of the 4th century, refers to Syriac, which was probably what is now Christian Palestinian Aramaic.

-The term syrica Hierosolymitana was introduced by Johann David Michaelis based on the appearance of the Arabic name of Jerusalem, al-Quds, (Note: This itself was a correction of adquds by the editors Assemani.) in the colophon of a Gospel lectionary of 1030 AD (today Vat. sir.
+The term syrica Hierosolymitana ("Jerusalemite Syriac") was introduced by Johann David Michaelis based on the appearance of the Arabic name of Jerusalem, al-Quds, (Note: This itself was a correction of adquds by the editors Assemani.) in the colophon of a Gospel lectionary of 1030 AD (today Vat. sir.
 19).
-It was also used in the first edition by Miniscalchi Erizzo.
+It was also used in the first edition by Franciscus Miniscalchi Erizzo.

 The terms "Christian Palestinian Aramaic" and "Melkite Aramaic" (Note: The term "Melkite Aramaic" was coined by Alain Desreumaux.) refer to the Christian group in Palestine deploying this dialect for their written sources.